Brian Roberts (Australian rules footballer): VFL

 Roberts was part of the John Pitura trade in which Pitura went to Richmond in exchange for Roberts, Francis Jackson and Graham Teasdale.
-In the 15 games he played with the Swans he caught the umpire eye and was second in the Brownlow Medal.
+In the 15 games he played with South Melbourne, he caught the attention of the umpires and was second in the Brownlow Medal.

-In the 1976 pre-season he had a disagreement with coach Ian Stewart and walked out on South Melbourne.
+In the 1976 pre-season, he had a disagreement with coach Ian Stewart and walked out on South Melbourne.

 Roberts was a publican and for many years had a hotel in South Melbourne.
 "Have a ale with the Whale" was his motto.
-In the 1990s he took over the licensee of the Duke of Wellington Hotel in Flinders St, as well as writing newspaper columns and radio football commentary.
+In the 1990s, he took over the licensee of the Duke of Wellington Hotel in Flinders St. Additionally, he wrote newspaper columns and did radio football commentary.

-He died on 6 August 2016.
+He died on 6 August 2016, aged 71.